 In the case of Kai Havertz, he would probably admit himself that his football doppelgänger is national compatriot Thomas Muller.
 Standing an inch taller than Muller at six foot two, the new Chelsea star sticks out like a sore thumb from the majority of playmakers in the modern game.

 It's not only height and an unfashionable figure which Havertz shares in common with Muller, though.
 He is following in the Bayern man's footsteps by becoming a genuine, top-class attacking midfielder, and like Muller, his game is all about space and anticipation.

 In fairness to Havertz, he also has pace on his side, and is often a clear winner in a footrace with most centre-backs.
 That is not where he makes his mark, however.
-For the 21-year-old, it's all about reading the game, understanding the gaps between defenders and exploiting them ruthlessly - much like the more experienced Muller.
+For the German, it's all about reading the game, understanding the gaps between defenders and exploiting them ruthlessly - much like the more experienced Muller.

 Now, for a boy who has barely left his teenage years behind to be working on mental wavelengths of that nature is insanely good going.
-And for the worried Blues who have yet to see their big-money summer signing sparkle as of yet, there is cause for optimism.

 "He is a very good player, if not the best player of his age group in Europe at the moment.
 His skills are exceptional.
 Of course, we always want the best players at Bayern"- Thomas Muller on Havertz

 There is no doubting his ability, nor whether he will be able to cut it in the Premier League.
 It's only a matter of time before he successfully applies the same mental arithmetic that he learnt to calculate in Germany on the English stage, too.

 It's no fluke that he's grown to become as highly rated as he has, nor is he a one-season wonder.